loonwerks/AGREE/README.md

 versioning information and to avoid conflicts merging back into the develop branch.

+Branch names should be chosen to describe the activity to be taken on the branch.
+For example, to develop a new feature 'A', the branch might be named 'develop-feature-A.'  Or to fix an issue recorded in the issue base the branch might be named 'fix-issue-x' where x is the sequence number assigned to the issue.

 Tags are typically reserved for releases, but may be used to mark special points in the development process.